 - Saying farewell.
 On the final day of Obon, it’s time to let go and say goodbye.
 Families guide the spirits back to the grave with traditional chōchin lanterns (提灯).
 You may also see floating lanterns in a ritual called toro nagashi (灯籠流し).
 Both are often a bittersweet, moving, and nostalgic scene.

-Obon Festivals
+Obon festivals

 - Okuribi (送り火) Festivals.
 Okuribi are small fires set to guide the spirits back to the other side.
 But some regions light massive bonfires along the sea or in the mountains.